Crunch-io/ta-da/content/dev/features/dashboard-filtering.md

 +++
 date = "2019-06-03T11:16:05+01:00"
-title = "Applying Filters to Dashboards" news_description = "Crunch dashboards now include applying filters.
-Editors can select variables to display different analyses throughout their dashboard.
+title = "Filtering dashboards" news_description = "Dataset editors can now specify variables that can be used to filter all analyses in the dashboard at once – let your users customize their view data by gender, age, brand, and more with a single click.
 Available now for our Early Access users.
-Click here to learn more." description = "Crunch dashboards now include applying filters.
-Editors can select variables to display different analyses throughout their dashboard.
+Click here to learn more." description = "Dataset editors can now specify variables that can be used to filter all analyses in the dashboard at once – let your users customize their view data by gender, age, brand, and more with a single click.
 Available now for our Early Access users." weight = 20 tags = ["dashboards"] categories = ["feature"]